HVAC System Design: Simple tips for Modern Office Spaces

 In modern times, sensor technology has gained a lot in popularity.
 Below you will find a couple of the most important sensors that you can use in your HVAC system design:

-OCCUPANCY SENSORS – they are usually used to control the cooling function wireless because they can detect the number of people in a room at a given moment.
+OCCUPANCY SENSORS – the application of these sensors is to control the cooling function wirelessly.
+This is because they can detect the number of people in a room at a given moment.

 LIGHT SENSORS – as their name suggests, they are used to control the lighting within a certain area.
-You can tie these sensors to the HVAC system design to control the temperature and cooling function according to the plan.
+You can tie these sensors to the HVAC system design.
+You can then control the temperature and cooling function according to the plan.

 Don’t neglect the air distribution from under the floor

-The overhead air distribution was used in most traditional buildings.
+Most traditional buildings use overhead air distribution.
 Nowadays, buildings are constructed with high ceilings, so such an HVAC system design can be quite inefficient.

-Since they can benefit from stratification techniques that can push hot air toward the ceiling, the modern floor air distribution systems are gaining in popularity.
+They can benefit from stratification techniques that can push hot air toward the ceiling.
+That is why modern floor air distribution systems are gaining in popularity.

 Pay attention to indoor air quality

 Thermal comfort is important, but it is not the only aspect that you need to address with designing the HVAC system.
-The health of the employees can be affected by viruses and bacteria, dust, and other contaminants that cannot be seen with the human eye.
+The health of the employees can be subject to air quality due to contaminants.
+They include viruses and bacteria, dust, and other contaminants that cannot be seen with the human eye.
 Choose a plan that can control humidity and eliminate nasty smells.